-- We obtained an understanding of the legal and regulatory frameworks that are applicable to the Company and determined that the most significant are FRS 102, the Companies Act 2006, the Listing Rules, the UK Corporate Governance Code, the Association of Investment Companies' Code of Corporate Governance, the Statement of Recommended Practice for the Financial Statements of Investment Trust Companies as issued by the Association of Investment Companies, Section 1158 of the Corporation Tax Act 2010 and The Companies (Miscellaneous Reporting) Regulations 2018. - We understood how the Company is complying with those frameworks through discussions with the Audit and Risk Committee and Company Secretary, review of board minutes and papers provided to the Audit and Risk Committee. - We assessed the susceptibility of the Company's financial statements to material misstatement, including how fraud might occur by considering the key risks impacting the financial statements.
-We identified a fraud risk with respect to the incomplete or inaccurate revenue recognition, through incorrect classification of special dividends as revenue or capital items in the Income Statement.
-Further discussion of our approach is set out in the section on key audit matters above. - Based on this understanding we designed our audit procedures to identify non-compliance with such laws and regulations.
-Our procedures involved review of the reporting to the Directors with respect to the application of the documented policies and procedures and review of the financial statements to ensure compliance with the reporting requirements of the Company.
+- We obtained an understanding of the legal and regulatory frameworks that are applicable to the Company and determined that the most significant are FRS 102, the Companies Act 2006, the Listing Rules, UK Corporate Governance code, the Association of Investment Companies' Code and Statement of Recommended Practice, Section 1158 of the Corporation Tax Act 2010 and The Companies (Miscellaneous Reporting) Regulations 2018. - We understood how the Company is complying with those frameworks through discussions with the Audit and Risk Committee and Company Secretary, and review of Board minutes and the Company's documented policies and procedures. - We assessed the susceptibility of the Company's financial statements to material misstatement, including how fraud might occur by considering the key risks impacting the financial statements.
+We identified a fraud risk with respect to incomplete or inaccurate revenue recognition through incorrect classification of special dividends as revenue or capital.
+Further discussion of our approach is set out in the key audit matter above. - Based on this understanding we designed our audit procedures to identify non-compliance with such laws and regulations.
+Our procedures involved review of the Company Secretary's reporting to the Directors with respect to the application of the documented policies and procedures and review of the financial statements to ensure compliance with the reporting requirements of the Company.